medhavi27/ASO-Web-App/documents/design-journey.md

   - *About*: Introduction to ASO using text and several images
     - *Introduction/History*: Text
     - *Images*: Images of past experiences with organization and background image of club picture
+  - *Alumni*: Photo gallery including all alumni of the organization
     - *Alumni*: Separate page that is shown through a dropdown menu when hovering over "About" in the navigation bar.
 Picture all alumni of ASO through a similar display as the gallery webpage.
 Use images with captions, but most likely shorter descriptions.
   - *Members*: Photo gallery including all members of the organization
     - *Members*: Picture of every member in ASO as well as a description paired with the image